kladbyshie/DownloadSorter/README.md

 # DownloadSorter

-I download a bunch of random files all the time (memes, videos, songs, installers, files, etc etc) so I wanted an easy and automated way to shuffle things based on type.
+I download a bunch of random files all the time (memes, videos, songs, installers, etc etc) so I wanted an easy and automated way to shuffle things into different folders based on type.
 This is a quick download sorter tool to create folders and shuffle files into them based on file type.
 It re-checks the directory every 15 seconds and shuffles files accordingly.

 To use: create a directory.txt file in the same directory as this program, and enter the full directory you want monitored.
-Hit the start.bat to start the program in a windowless mode.
-How to stop it?
-Delete the instance in Task Manager.
-Still need to develop a way to shut it down afterwards.
+Hit the start.bat to start the program in a CMD window.

 The default folders and corresponding extensions are
 * Images (jpg, jpeg, bmp, png, gif)